-Approximately 20% of the area of this catchment is farmed land.
-The estimates of livestock densities and fertiliser usage in this catchment are quite low compared to the national averages.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
-However, the prevalence of peat and other wet soils in the catchment (Map 5) could result in agricultural runoff.
-Monitoring in the shellfish area indicates unsatisfactory arsenic levels which can be a component of herbicides and pesticides.
-However, there are no authorised plant protection products containing arsenic in Ireland and therefore agriculture is an unlikely source of the arsenic in this shellfish area.
+Approximately 30% of the area of this catchment is farmed land.
+The agricultural estimates are very low compared to the national averages.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not identify any risk areas from diffuse sources (Map 13).
+However, the prevalence of peat and other wet soils in the catchment (Map 5) could result in runoff from agricultural land and the steep slopes (Map 4) could increase the risk of runoff.
+Monitoring does not indicate any water quality issues in the vicinity of the shellfish area and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.